The Press

 Estimated publication Spring 2023

-We have conceived this book as a celebration of our 50 years of marriage and our 45 years as Barbarians.
-It comprises fifty of our favourite love poems, reaching back to classical Greece and the Old Testament, and forward through the late Middle Ages, the renaissance, and the 18th and 19th centuries to the present day, by twenty-eight poets ranging from the writer(s) of The Song of Songs which is Solomon’s to lyrics by Sappho to Chaucer, Spenser and Donne, Marvell, Clare, Christina Rossetti, Tennyson and Yeats, to contemporaries Jan Zwicky and Heather Simeney MacLeod, among many others – not forgetting the ubiquitous Anonymous, who contributes five.
+We conceived this book as a celebration of our 50 years of marriage and our 45 years as Barbarians.
+It comprises fifty of our favourite love poems, reaching back to classical Greece and the Old Testament, and forward through the late Middle Ages, the renaissance, and the 18th and 19th centuries to the present day, by twenty-eight poets ranging from the writer(s) of The Song of Songs which is Solomon’s to lyrics by Sappho, to Chaucer, Spenser and Donne, Marvell, Clare, Christina Rossetti, Tennyson and Yeats, to contemporaries Jan Zwicky and Heather Simeney MacLeod, among many others – not forgetting the ubiquitous Anonymous, who contributes five.
 Eight of Shakespeare’s sonnets form a thematic spine throughout the book.

 SINGLE STATE: 125 copies, with 105 for sale & 20 copies hors commerce.
 Small Crown quarto: 10¼ by 7½ inches [260 by 190mm].
 96pp.
 Hand-set in Pastonchi in red and black on Zerkall ENE Extra Smooth mouldmade, with nine engravings printed from the wood.
 Bound in half crimson morocco with a skived leather spine label and patterned paper over boards, slipcased with a portfolio of proofs of the engravings.
-PRICE: C$1,200.00
+PRICE: C$1,200.00 Only a few copies still available.

 Visit our Ordering page to place an order for this title.